BioinformaticsSTU/OmicsARules/README.md

 5 bread,butter

 ```
-Table 1 : An example supermarket database with five transactions.
+An example supermarket database with five transactions.

 In the case of omics data, items usually refer to genes.
 So frequent items refer to genes in which mutations, methylation and differentially expressed events occur more frequently than expected by random chance.
-Importantly, the co-occurrence pattern among significantly mutated genes, hyper- and hypo-methlylated genes or differentially expressed genes often imply potential mechanistic connections[5-7].
+Importantly, the co-occurrence pattern among significantly mutated genes, hyper- and hypo-methlylated genes or differentially expressed genes often imply potential mechanistic connections.
 Therefore, the associated pattern among them can be identifed by association rules with Apriori algorithm.

 ## What is Apriori?

-Apriori is an algorithm for frequent item set mining and association rule learning over transactional databases[1].
+Apriori is an algorithm for frequent item set mining and association rule learning over transactional databases.
 It proceeds by identifying the frequent individual items in the database and extending them to larger and larger item sets as long as those item sets appear sufficiently often in the database.
 The frequent item sets determined by Apriori can be used to determine association rules which highlight general trends in the database.

 ## What is support?